I just had an accident, what should I do?

 First, you will need report the accident to your insurance company.
 They will issue you a claim number, confirm your deductible amount and verify if you have rental car coverage.

 Most cars today are built using unibody construction, meaning that the frame and body of the car are welded together.
 Usually, when your car is involved in a collision, it will have some type of movement to the unibody.

-How long will my vehicle repairs take
+How long will my car repairs take ?

 There are many factors that need to be considered.
 For example:

-Will my vehicle be like new again?
+Will my car be like new again?